alessiocascini/password-manager/README.md

 ## Overview

-Experience a lightweight, command-line password manager built in Dart that puts security and simplicity at the forefront.
-This tool leverages cutting-edge cryptographic techniques to ensure your sensitive data stays protected while providing an intuitive interface for managing your passwords.
+Experience a lightweight, command-line password manager built in Dart that prioritizes security and simplicity.
+Leveraging state-of-the-art cryptographic techniques, this tool safeguards your sensitive data while offering an intuitive interface for password management – all delivered through a fully containerized solution.

 ## Key Features

-- **Master Password Protection**: Secure your entire vault with a single, robust master password.
+- **Master Password Protection**: Secure your entire vault with a robust master password.
-- **Advanced Encryption**: Encrypts your passwords using AES-CBC with a secure initialization vector (IV), keeping your data safe.
+- **Advanced Encryption**: Uses AES-CBC with a secure initialization vector (IV) to protect your data.
-- **Secure Password Generation**: Automatically generates strong, random passwords for all your accounts.
+- **Secure Password Generation**: Automatically generates strong, random passwords.
-- **Effortless Data Management**: Stores your encrypted passwords in a JSON file for quick and easy retrieval.
+- **Effortless Data Management**: Stores encrypted passwords in a JSON file for easy retrieval.
-- **Intuitive Command-Line Interface**: Navigate and manage your passwords with a user-friendly CLI.
+- **User-Friendly CLI**: Manage your passwords with a clear and intuitive command-line interface.
-- **Seamless Docker Integration**: Deploy the application in a containerized environment for consistent setups and streamlined operations.
+- **Containerized Deployment**: Run the application in an isolated, consistent Docker environment.

 ## Prerequisites